MaulikDave9/DEND-Data-Pipelines/README.md

 ## How to Run:

-1. Run Airflow with Redshift
+1. Create Amazon Redshift cluster 'redshift-cluster'

 2. Run the server and scheduler